Evansville, Indiana: Rail

-Evansville has historically been a center for railway traffic.
-The Evansville and Crawfordsville Railroad was first completed in 1853.
+The Evansville and Crawfordsville Railroad was completed in 1853.
 The Big Four, Illinois Central, and the Southern Railway served the city in early decades of the 20th century.
 The Chicago & Eastern Illinois closed its station in 1935 and merged its trains into the Louisville and Nashville Railroad station.
 Evansville's last remaining depot, the L&N station, last had passenger trains in 1971 with unnamed remnants of the Chicago & Eastern Illinois' and the Louisville and Nashville's Georgian: one to St. Louis, and another to Atlanta via Nashville.